astrokin/TizenDriver/README.md

 # TizenDriver

+Make send command do a connect and powon instead of the other way around

 Swift based driver for Samsung T.V. with Tizen OS.
 Works only for T.V.'s that uses secure connection over port 8002 and that store a token for each device that gets connected.